YuxingLiu/CarND-PID-Control-Project/writeup.md

 ### Step 1: Feasible design parameter space

-First, several sets of PID gains `(Kp, Ki, Kd)` were tested, in order to identify the feasible range of each parameter.
+First, several sets of PID gains `(Kp, Ki, Kd)` are tested, in order to identify the feasible range of each parameter.
 Roughly speaking, a set of PID gains is feasible if the car won't leave the drivable portion of the track.
 The design space is found to be:

 ```
 0.10 <= Kp <= 0.25